A Million Little Things

 A Million Little Things is an American family drama television series created by DJ Nash for ABC.
-Produced by ABC Signature and Kapital Entertainment, it features an ensemble cast including David Giuntoli, Grace Park, Romany Malco, Christina Moses, Allison Miller, James Roday Rodriguez, Stéphanie Szostak, Tristan Byon, and Lizzy Greene.
+Produced by ABC Signature and Kapital Entertainment, it features an ensemble cast including David Giuntoli, Grace Park, Romany Malco, Christina Moses, Allison Miller, James Roday Rodriguez, Stéphanie Szostak, Tristan Byon, Chance Hurstfield and Lizzy Greene.
 The series aired from September 26, 2018 until May 3, 2023, across five seasons and 87 episodes.

 Premise

 In Boston, a tight-knit circle of friends is shocked after a member of the group unexpectedly dies by suicide.
 The friends realize that they need to finally start living life as they cope with their loss.
 The title is a reference to the saying "Friendship isn't a big thing – it's a million little things".